Department of Defense Contracts for Jan. 29, 2020 - Homeland Security Today

 AIR FORCE

-Gulfstream Aerospace Corp., Savannah, Georgia, has been awarded an $80,138,963 firm-fixed-price modification (P00011) to previously-awarded contract FA8106-18-D-0002 for C-20 and C-37 fleet sustainment.
-The contract modification is for exercise of Option Year Three, to include issuance of task orders for one year extension of contract term to support the C-20 and C-37 fleet for the Air Force, Army, Navy, Marines and Coast Guard; funding uninterrupted continuation of contractor logistics.
-Work will be performed at Savannah, Georgia; Naval Air Station Sigonella, Italy; Ramstein Air Base, Germany; Andrews Air Force Base, Maryland; Joint Base Pearl-Harbor-Hickam, Hawaii; Marine Corps Base, Hawaii; and Ronald Reagan Washington National Airport, Washington, District of Columbia.
-The work is expected to be completed by Jan.
-31, 2021.
-Fiscal 2020 operations and maintenance funds are being obligated at the time of award.
-The total cumulative face value of the contract is $594,429,554.
-The Air Force Lifecycle Management Center, Tinker Air Force Base, Oklahoma, is the contracting activity.

-Taylor Engineering – West Point JV LLC, Tucson, Arizona, has been awarded a maximum $25,000,000 indefinite-delivery/indefinite-quantity contract for Simplified Acquisition of Base Engineer Requirements.
-This contract provides for streamlined means to complete minor construction projects estimated at less than $2,000,000.
-Work will be performed at Davis-Monthan Air Force Base, Arizona, and is expected to be complete by Jan.
-28, 2025.
-This award is the result of a competitive acquisition with four offers received.
-Fiscal 2020 operations and maintenance funds in the amount of $1,300 are being obligated at the time of award.
-The 355th Contracting Squadron, Davis-Monthan Air Force Base, Arizona, is the contracting activity (FA487720D0003).
+Technica Corp., Sterling, Virginia, has been awarded a $13,591,345 cost-plus-fixed-fee modification to exercise the first option period, Feb.
+15, 2020, through Feb.
+14, 2021.
+The contract provides weapon system engineering and maintenance services to include incremental software version development and installation, security patch installations, preventative maintenance, trouble shooting and responsive Tier 1, 2 and 3 support for the Cyberspace Vulnerability Assessment/Hunter (CVA/H) weapon system.
+Work will be performed in Sterling, Virginia, and is expected to be complete by Aug.
+14, 2025.
+This award is the result of a competitive acquisition.
+Offerors were solicited under the Network-Centric Solutions (NETCENTS) Network Operations and Infrastructure Small Business contract holders and seven offers were received.
+Fiscal 2020 research, development, test and evaluation; operations and maintenance; and procurement funds in the amount of $13,591,345 are being obligated at the time of modification to exercise the first option period.
+The Air Force Life Cycle Management Center, Cryptologic and Cyber Systems Division, Joint-Base San Antonio-Lackland, San Antonio, Texas, is the contracting activity (FA8732-14-D-0015, task order FA8307-19-F-0098).

-Gulfstream Aerospace Corp., Savannah, Georgia, has been awarded an $18,728,696 firm-fixed-price modification (P00012) to previously awarded contract FA8106-16-D-0006 for C-20 and C-37 fleet sustainment.
-The contract modification is for exercise of Option Year Four, to include issuance of task orders for one year extension of contract term to support the C-20 and C-37 fleet for the Air Force, Army, Navy, Marines and Coast Guard; funding uninterrupted continuation of engineering services.
-Work will be performed at Savannah, Georgia; and Joint Base Andrews, Maryland, and work is expected to be completed by Jan.
-31, 2021.
-Fiscal 2020 operations and maintenance funds are being obligated at the time of award.
-Total cumulative face value of the contract is $83,700,000.
-The Air Force Lifecycle Management Center, Tinker Air Force Base, Oklahoma, is the contracting activity.
+Starwin Industries LLC, Dayton, Ohio, has been awarded a $9,554,000 firm-fixed price indefinite-delivery/indefinite-quantity contract for F-16 Bugeye radomes.
+This contract provides for the supply of both left and right Bugeye radomes for the F-16 aircraft.
+Work will be performed in Dayton, Ohio, and is expected to be complete by Jan.
+28, 2026.
+This award is the result of a competitive acquisition, two solicitations mailed and two offers received.
+Fiscal 2019 research and development funds (not multiyear) in the amount of $35,872 are being obligated at the time of award.
+The Air Force Life Cycle Management Center, F-16 Division, Hill Air Force Base, Utah, is the contracting activity (FA8232-20-D-0006).

 DEFENSE LOGISTICS AGENCY